Roero DOCG

 Marly-sandy soils that form a substrate highly suited to viticultural cultivation, capable of etching, in both white and red wines, captivating floral notes from the olfactory point of view, and structures played on finesse, elegance and sapidity, a true peculiarity of this area.

-A morphological characteristic of the Roero is the formation of the Rocche, imposing gullies of yellow sandstone that suddenly break up the landscape, creating rock ramparts and canyons up to hundreds of meters deep, immediately noticeable because they expose the belly of the hill, on the contrary verdant of which the vineyards are interspersed.
+A morphological characteristic of the Roero is the formation of the Rocche, imposing gullies of yellow sandstone that suddenly break the landscape, creating rock ramparts and canyons up to hundreds of meters deep, immediately evident because they expose the belly of the hillside, to the otherwise verdant vineyards that are interspersed with them.

 Preferred Altitude